Elizabethssss/ThirdCourse/README.md

 # ThirdCourse
-Labs I made during 3 course
+There are all labs that I made during third couse in Taras Shevchenko National University of Kyiv.
+Faculty of Computer Science and Cybernetics.
+Specialty 122 Computer Science.